jblang/xlogo/DEVNOTES.md

       - jogl-all*.jar
       - gluegen-rt*.jar

-## Known Bugs

-Rather than try to catalog them here, I will start creating [GitHub Issues](https://github.com/jblang/xlogo/issues) from now on.

 ## Code Quality Issues

 - It would be nice to have automated dependency management, but the latest JOGL and Java3D jars don't seem to be available in MavenCentral.
 If that ever gets resolved, I'll probably switch to Gradle.